firasomrane/stocks_analytics_app/README.md

 ## Implementation Discussion

 ### 1- If you didn’t implement tests, what kind of testing would you like to see for this application
-- We have an analytics problem at hand, where we want to make an aggregation on a column, that is better handled by an OLAP database that will be columnar, but an OLAP database generally don't serve data in melliseceonds and needs other layer to become a good choice for fast serving called a cube.
-For the simplicity and since we don't have big data here, we will use postgres: an OLTP database.
 - Here we would like to test the maximum especially for critical parts like the API response.
 - I have added tests to most of the API functions and to our FastAPI metrics target endpoint.\
 Tests can be run with `make run_api_tests_local` and then `docker exec -it [container_name] pytest -v` <span id='tests'></span>